 Market risk is the risk of loss caused by movements in the financial markets, i.e. interest rate, share price and foreign exchange risks.
-At the time of publication of this Base Prospectus, DLR's risk-weighted exposures with market risk, as shown on page 17 of the annual report for 2022, amount to about 3.6% of DLR's total risk-weighted exposures at end-2022.
+At the time of publication of this Base Prospectus, DLR's risk-weighted exposures with market risk accounts for around 3.6% of DLR's total risk-weighted exposures, and at end-2023 they accounted for around 3.7% of DLR's total risk-weighted exposures.

-The market risks assumed by DLR arise solely as a consequence of a natural need to invest DLR's own funds, senior debt and profits/results of operations (the securities portfolio) and prepaid funds.
+The market risks assumed by DLR arise solely as a consequence of a natural need to invest DLR's own funds, senior debt and profits/results of operations (the securities portfolio) and excess funds from borrower prepayments of loans, borrower repayment of loans at par, pre-issues, etc.